vmstan/gravity-sync/ADVANCED.md

 ./gravity-sync.sh update
 ```
 Delete the `dev` file and update again to revert back to the stable/master branch.

+This method for implementation is decidedly different than the configuration flags in the .conf file, as explained above, to make it easier to identify development systems.

 ## Automation
 There are many automation methods available to run scripts on a regular basis of a Linux system.
 The one built into all of them is cron, but if you'd like to utilize something different then the principles are still the same.